mohan08p/kodekloud-engineer/System Administrator/Configure Local Yum repos/solution.md

     yum install wget -y
     ```

-Verify that wget is isntalled by downloaing any web url or web page.
+Verify that wget is installed by downloaing any web url or web page.